-Perimeter Bicycling Association of America, Inc. supports several programs not only within our events but also separately:
+Perimeter Bicycling Association of America, Inc. supports several programs not only within each events but also separately:

 Perimeter Bicycling Membership

-Perimeter Bicycling Association of America Inc. is a membership supported 501(c)(3) organization.
+Perimeter Bicycling Association of America Inc. is a Nonprofit membership supported 501(c)(3) organization.
 Our mission is to enhance wellness by promoting bicycling as a means to good mental and physical health by producing bicycling events benefiting other non-profit organizations.
 Your participation in our events supports this goal.
 Please consider becoming a member of Perimeter Bicycling as we continue to develop programs that enhance our community.